-XXV.
-REVIEW AND APPROVAL OF CONTRACTS WITH THE ASSOCIATION
+REVIEW AND APPROVAL OF CONTRACTS WITH THE ASSOCIATION XXIV.
 A. GAME OR EVENT TELECASTS

 The Executive Director is authorized to identify and solicit proposals from organizations interested in broadcasting playoff games, contests, and tournaments leading to an OSSAA state championship in the activities supervised by the Association.
-Any contract concerning rights to broadcase such playoff games, contests, and tournaments must be reviewed and approved by OSSAA's Board of Directors before such a contract is valid and effective, except as stated below.

-If a request is made to broadcase any individual games, contests, or tournaments that is not covered by any existing contract, and the event is scheduled to take place, prior to the next scheduled meeting of OSSAA's Board of Directors, the Executive Director is authorized to negotiate and execute a contract to televise individual game, contest, or tournament.
+Any contract concerning rights to broadcast such playoff games, contests, and tournaments must be reviewed and approved by OSSAA's Board of Directors before such a contract is valid and effective, except as stated below the Executive Director is authorized to negotiate and execute a contract to televise individual game, contest, or tournament.
 The Executive Director shall provide a copy of the contract to the Board of Directors at or prior to the next scheduled meeting, and shall report to the Board at that meeting on any revenues received or to be received on that contract.

+If a request is made to broadcast any individual games, contests, or tournaments that is not covered by any existing contract, and the event is scheduled to take place, prior to the next scheduled meeting of OSSAA's Board of Directors,